emmogrin/saints-android-linux-emulator/README.md

 -nographic
 EOF

-chmod +x ~/start-debian.sh
 ```

-# 🔁 Now you can start Debian anytime with:
+# 🔁 Now you can start Debian anytime (like anyday anytime with):
+also make sure you are in the qemu-debian directory, if not enter (cd qemu-debian ). remove brackets.

 ```
+chmod +x ~/start-debian.sh
 ~/start-debian.sh
 ```
 OR use this